ryancdotorg/libzshim/README.md

 ## To Do

 * wrapper to run programs with libzshim
-* make zopfli parameters configurable
+* make more zopfli parameters configurable
 * implement [rsyncable](https://svana.org/kleptog/rgzip.html) mode

 ## Help